 - Parent Plus Loans: Parents of dependent students can borrow funds on behalf of the student, as long as the student is enrolled at least half-time.
-The loan amount cannot exceed cost of attendance minus other financial aid.
+The loan amount cannot exceed the cost of attendance minus other financial aid.

 - Private Loans: Awarded from outside sources, private loans typically have higher interest rates and varying terms than federal loans.

 A form of financial aid that typically requires no repayment, grants are awarded based on academic achievement or requirements and demonstrated financial need.

 This is also a type of financial aid that does not have to be repaid.
 Typically, scholarships are awarded based on academic excellence, athletic skills, talents and occasionally demonstrated financial need.